morucci/repoxplorer/README.md

 ## Configuration

+If RepoXplorer has been installed via its setup.py then replace /etc/repoxplorer to $install-prefix/local/share/repoxplorer/.

 ### How to index a list of Git hosted projects

-A yaml file should be provisioned with the projects you want to index.
-The file $prefix/local/share/repoxplorer/projects.yaml is expected to be found.

-Below is the default projects.yaml file provided.
-Note that Barbican project is composed of two Git repositories: the server and the client.
+Below is an example of projects.yaml, note that Barbican and Swift projects are composed of two Git repositories, the server and the client.

-The branches key of a Git repository definition permits to defines which branches to index.
-This key expects a list of branches name.

-A list of tags can be given to each Git repositories.
-This tag notion should not be considered as Git tags but only as a way to group Git repositories together.
-For example tags like 'documentation', 'librairies', ...) could be considered.

-A list of releases can be defined (can be also defined in a template).
-It is useful when you want to define release points in a time accross all repositories defined in a project.
-Release dates are added to detected Git tags dates.

-As of now RepoXplorer index and compute stats frim Git commit objects and Git tags.

-Edit this file to add projects you want to index.
+Edit /etc/repoxplorer/projects.yaml to add projects you want to index.
-~/repoxplorer/local/share/repoxplorer/projects.yaml.

 ```YAML
 ---